saleha-zf/Grocery-App/README.md

 Order History: After every order, user history is stored with the time of order placement.

-Intuitive User Interface: Enjoy a user-friendly interface for a smooth shopping experience.
+Intuitive User Interface: Interface is kept user-friendly for a smooth shopping experience.